-- 18. Primary care providers and their office/clinic staff are strongly recommended to be vaccinated. - 19.
+- 18. Primary care providers and their office/clinic staff are strongly recommended to be vaccinated and to consider implementing vaccination policies for their practice - 19.
 Primary care providers should consider discussions of vaccine status with patients and, where possible and appropriate, offer COVID-19 vaccinations. - 20.
 Primary care providers that are participating in Ontario's COVID-19 vaccination program should refer to the Ministry of Health's COVID-19 Vaccine-Relevant Information and Planning Resources website which includes guidance on: Vaccine Storage and Handling, Vaccine Administration and Vaccination Recommendations for Special Populations.
 Also included are health care provider education documents, including a Vaccination in Pregnancy and Breastfeeding Clinical Support Tool, resources on vaccine hesitancy, and general immunization documents for patients. - 21.
 More guidance for fully vaccinated individuals is available in the Ministry of Health's COVID-19 Fully Vaccinated Individuals: Case, Contact and Outbreak Management Interim Guidance document.